aeqin/CS4518/CS4518project2/tutorial.md

 ![fetchItems](images/fetchItems.jpg)

-* With the method search, we'll have to modify some parameters in order to include our location data (latitude and longitude)
+* With the method 'flickr.photos.search', we'll have to modify some parameters in order to include our location data (latitude and longitude)
     * We also include a radius parameter (in kilometers) to make the location data return more results than an exact coordinate
 * You'll notice that GalleryItem.java from the chapter is also used in FlickrFetcher.